eldoy/webconcept/README.md

 Some properties have special handling, like `script`, which is used only to embed functions for use client side.
 Functions passed to `script` will be returned as a string.

-Tags are created by passing 3 parameters its function:
+Tags are created by passing 3 parameters to its function:

 - The content (string)
 - Attributes (Object)